Please review the eligibility criteria below.

 Q: What if I have an FSU Admissions scholarship, a full Athletics scholarship, or receive waivers from another department?

-A: If you have a scholarship that covers your out-of-state tuition, there is no benefit to applying for the CGE out-of-state tuition waivers.
-Only apply if you know that your award has a limit to the number of credit hours it covers and you intend to enroll in more credits.
+A: If you have a scholarship that covers all of your out-of-state tuition, there is no benefit to applying for the CGE out-of-state tuition waivers.
+Only apply if you know that your award has a limit to the number of credit hours covered and you intend to enroll in more credits.

 Q: What if I don’t know my GPA at the time the application is due?

 A: The CGE reviews applications after semester grades come out.
-You don’t need to know your GPA in order to apply.
-The CGE will get the GPA information through the FSU student database.
+You don’t need to know your GPA to apply.
+The CGE will obtain the GPA information through the FSU student database.

 Q: Would the CGE consider my transfer GPA and allow me to apply for waivers for my first term at FSU?